Friday, 31 May 2013

 However, none of the depositions in Nightingale's case mention horse fairs, so the evidence implies that sales were made privately to individuals.
 A toll book system operated in fairs and markets but, as Peter Edwards notes in his book on the subject, it was hard to police.
 Even private sales had to be entered in the toll book at a nearby town but few people bothered.

 What this case study also raises is the issue of data collection.
-What information do we extract from indictments and depositions, how is that stored in a data base, and how do we retrieve the data for relevant analyis.
+What information do we extract from indictments and depositions, how is that stored in a data base, and how do we retrieve the data for relevant analysis.
 My data base had a column for dates of theft and a column for type of theft and a column for individual descriptors - but I hadn't picked up on the March or mares issue because Ann Nightingale was indicted for only one offence, but it is possible that her other alleged crimes were taken into account when sentencing her - information I had but didn't recognise.

 See: Peter Edwards (1988) The Horse Trade of Tudor and Stuart England, Cambridge: Cambridge University Press.